datacamp/courses-introduction-to-version-control-with-git/chapter1.md

 --- type:BulletConsoleExercise key:f208f45d7d
 ## How can I tell what's going to be committed?

-`git status` shows you which files are in the staging area, and which files have changes that haven't yet been put there.
 In order to compare the file as it currently is to the changes in the staging area, you can use `git diff -r HEAD filename`.
-(Remember, `HEAD` is a shortcut meaning "the most recent commit".)
+The `-r` flag means "compare to a particular revision", and `HEAD` is a shortcut meaning "the most recent commit".
+We will explore other uses of `-r` and `HEAD` in the next chapter.

 *** =pre_exercise_code
 ```{python}